cpustejovsky/twitterbot/README.md

 	log.Fatal(err)
 }
 ```
+## Use

-And pass in `creds` and `mg` along with a slice of Twitter usernames, the number of tweets you want to check, and a recipient email address.
+Pass in `creds` and `mg` along with a slice of Twitter usernames, the number of tweets you want to check, and a recipient email address.

 **Example:**
 ```go